-\textbf{Acknowledgements:} We would like to express our gratitude to Jane Wang for helpful conversations regarding the project.
-Work in this paper was partially completed as part of authors Fitzhugh, Schondorf, Vander Ploeg Fallon, Zeng's Integrated Comprehensive Exercise (i.e. senior capstone project) for Mathematics at Carleton College, MN, USA.
+We would like to express our gratitude to Jane Wang for helpful conversations regarding the project.
+Some of the work in this paper was done as part of authors Fitzhugh, Schondorf, Vander Ploeg Fallon, Zeng's Integrated Comprehensive Exercise (i.e. senior capstone project) for Mathematics at Carleton College, MN, USA.
 Hence, we also acknowledge the Carleton College Mathematics Department for the opportunity to work on this project.